Professional License Defense Attorney in California

 Getting a professional license is an involved process because the health and safety of the general public are often at stake.
 Education is just one of the many steps that must be taken.
 The specific requirements for a vocational license application vary depending on the profession, but these are the general steps.

-Experienced California License Defense Attorneys Protecting Your Professional Licenses
+Experienced California License Defense Attorneys Protecting Your Professional License

 Scott Harris has a unique background of working as both a prosecutor and a professionally licensed defense attorney with offices in Los Angeles.
 Therefore, he knows what questions state and local governmental agency representatives will ask.
 He is prepared to give you the best vocational license defense possible, even if you, as a client, technically did something unethical or even outright illegal.